 - Participate in regular staff meetings to review operational effectiveness, changes in policies and procedures, and in-service training

-- As required and as applicable, make suggestions that will improve efficiency, working conditions or procedures to the Withdrawal Management Program Manager
+- As required and as applicable, make suggestions that will improve efficiency, working conditions or procedures to the Residential Services Supervisor

-- Responsible for the contents, upkeep and tidiness of the supply room – including toiletries, linen/towels, personal hygiene,
+- Responsible for the contents, upkeep and tidiness of supplies – including toiletries, linen/towels, binders, files, etc.,

-- Responsible to ensure that clients have adequate supplies of personal items, including clothing
+- Responsible to ensure that clients have adequate supplies of needed items, including clothing

 - Responsible to ensure that clients return any Centre of Hope belongings if they leave during your shift

 - Responsible to follow through on all safety and security procedures (including fire) as outlined in the policy and procedures manual

 - Participate in case management reviews as required, following through on any action plans and monitoring same on a daily basis